Maharajganj district: Demographics

 According to the 2011 census Maharajganj district has a population of 2,684,703, roughly equal to the nation of Kuwait or the US state of Nevada.
-This gives it a ranking of 148st in India (out of a total of 640 districts).
+This gives it a ranking of 148th in India (out of a total of 640 districts).
 The district has a population density of 909 PD/sqkm.
 Its population growth rate over the decade 2001–2011 was 23.50%.
 Maharajganj has a sex ratio of 943 females for every 1000 males, and a literacy rate of 62.76%.
-Scheduled Castes and Scheduled Tribes made up 18.36% and 0.61% of the population respectively.
+5.02% of the population lives in urban areas.
+Scheduled Castes and Scheduled Tribes make up 18.36% and 0.61% of the population respectively.

 Hinduism is practiced by majority of the population, around 82%.
 Islam is followed by 17% of the population.
 Maharajganj district has the highest proportion of people following Buddhism in Uttar Pradesh.

 At the time of the 2011 Census of India, 59.23% of the population in the district spoke Bhojpuri, 39.65% Hindi and 0.90% Urdu as their first language.

 Bhojpuri is the local language of Maharajganj.
 The Bhojpuri variant of Kaithi is the indigenous script of Bhojpuri language.